aweirdnerd/DIscovery-Manual/User-manual.md

 ## Photo

+### You can add your photo via ELements - Edit Profile.
+Please use a square image of at least 400px X 400px

 ## Publications

 ### Favourites

 You can choose to mark some publications with a heart, as Selected/Favourites.
 These will be displayed as your selected publications in the website profiles.
-In the Discovery profile, Favourites will appear first, but you can switch to Most Recent First
+In the Discovery profile, Publications will appear

+Most Recent First, but you can switch to Favourites first when viewing

 ### Privacy

-You can hide Publications from your profile by marking your relationship as Internal
+You can hide Publications from your profile by marking your author relationship as Internal

-#### Internal
+#### Publication Relationship  Privacy=Internal

 This will also remove them from your Author page on Research Online, though they will still be listed under year or other authors.
 Your name will not be highlighted in the author list

-#### Private
+#### Publication Relationship Privacy=Private

 This will also remove it from your CV template